retroplasma/binsync/README.md

 ###### Flushing (binsync shell):

-1. A local cache (metadata, parity and journal) will be saved locally according to you config.
+1. A local cache (metadata, residual parity and journal) will be saved locally according to you config.
 These files are important to have around before you use "`flush`".
 To flush to the Usenet you need to write `flush` into the shell.
 When it's done you should be able to restore everything using code+pw in theory.
 Make sure to not write and flush from multiple machines at the same time; this isn't safe.
 Frankly nothing of this is safe of course.
 2. Use `help` in binsync's shell for more info.